 The mention of runes evokes ideas of symbols of power and mystery from Tolkin's stories, and similar tales.
 Tolkin was a medieval scholar, and took his inspiration from the actual beliefs and mythology of the period.
 For the Vikings, the runes were steeped in power and mystery, as befits their mythical origin, Oden himself.

 The runes were a writing system used in Northern Europe.
 They were usually carved into wood or stone, so they consist of mostly straight lines.
 There were several variations in different places and times.
-The older set, or Elder Futhark, consists of twenty-four symbols.
+The older set, or Elder Futhark, consists of twenty-four letters.
 The Scandinavian folks gradually simplified the futhark (named after the first letters) to the sixteen runes in use by later Viking times.
 The Anglo-Saxons on the other hand, expanded the system to accommodate new sounds in the language.